mortalone/collage-maker/README.md

 * Edit `index.html` and enter the following to configure the `upload widget`
  * `cloudName`: This should be your cloud name.
  * `uploadPreset`: This should be the unsigned upload preset you created in the previous step.
 (See below)
 * Upload a set of images and tag them as _background_.
+If you'd like to change this tag name, see tutorial.md.

 ```javascript
   var myWidget = cloudinary.createUploadWidget({